robertd/cdk-karpenter/API.md

 ### Karpenter <a name="Karpenter" id="cdk-karpenter.Karpenter"></a>

-This construct adds Karpenter to an existing EKS cluster following the guide: https://karpenter.sh/docs/getting-started/ It creates two IAM roles and then adds and configures Karpenter on the cluster with a default provisioner.
-Additionally, it tags subnets with custom tags that is used for instructing Karpenter where to place the nodes.
+This construct adds Karpenter to an existing EKS cluster following the guide located at: https://karpenter.sh/docs/getting-started/.
+It creates two IAM roles and then adds and installes Karpenter on the EKS cluster.
+Additionally, it tags subnets with custom tags that are used for instructing Karpenter where to place the nodes.

 #### Initializers <a name="Initializers" id="cdk-karpenter.Karpenter.Initializer"></a>